MsgLosers/hydrusrvue-1/README.md

 + `VUE_APP_REGISTRATION_ENABLED=true`: setting this to `false` disables the registration page.
 This does not disable the registration in your hydrusrv installation; to achieve this, use the appropriate hydrusrv setting.
++ `VUE_APP_AUTHENTICATION_REQUIRED=true`: setting this to `false` allows the access of all views aside the user view without logging in.
+This only affects the frontend and must mirror the setting in hydrusrv for it to work correctly and without creating user experience issues.
 + `VUE_APP_MIN_PASSWORD_LENGTH=16`: sets the minimum password length when registering or updating the password.
 Providing a higher value than `1024` will discard the value and use `1024` as the minimum length instead.
 This